DaVita Kidney Care

 Characters have faces so they can show emotion, but they aren’t overly expressive like cartoon characters.
 Each character has a unique story that we keep track of behind-the-scenes to make sure that they are always seen doing the same type of dialysis and have the same family, house, pet and so on.

-In a patient feedback session, patients told us that the characters started to become recognizable, and they felt like a trusted peer.
+In patient feedback sessions, patients have told us that our characters become recognizable, and they feel like "trusted peers".

 Simple Scientific Animations